Standex (SXI)

 5. Sales Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can have short-term success, but a top-tier one grows for years.
 Over the last five years, Standex grew its sales at a sluggish 3.4% compounded annual growth rate.
-This was below our standard for the industrials sector and is a poor baseline for our analysis.
+This was below our standard for the industrials sector and is a rough starting point for our analysis.

 Standex Quarterly Revenue

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
 Standex’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
 Standex Year-On-Year Revenue Growth

 This quarter, Standex reported year-on-year revenue growth of 17.2%, and its $207.8 million of revenue exceeded Wall Street’s estimates by 1.7%.